-The amount tutors can make on an hourly basis depends on whether the tutor is working alone (or as a contractor within a known tutor company), reputation of the tutor, and subject specialization.
+The amount tutors can make on an hourly basis depends on whether the tutor is working alone or as a contractor with a known tutor company, the reputation of the tutor, and subject specialization.

 Where Do You Find SAT Tutor Jobs?